miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] End​ ​Process​ ​State

 ---
+### Q) In the UiPath Robotic Enterprise Framework template, if a System Error is encountered in the Process Transaction state of the Main workflow, which state is executed next?

+- [-] Get Transaction Data
+- [o] Init
+- [-] End Process

+---
+### Q) When should an Attended Robot be used?
+Select the option that applies.

+- [o] When the processing of some input data relies on human decision.
+- [-] When a workflow needs to be modified and corrected.
+- [-] When the process might be interrupted by exceptions and errors.

+---
 ### Q) Which is the best way to navigate to a specific page in a web browser?

 - [o] Use the Navigate To activity inside an Attach Browser container